 There was no way to increase the cylinder bores, especially since Valiant program chief Bob Sinclair refused to give even a quarter of an inch more length.
 Within five days, though, engine designers Bob Rarey and Willem Weertman had figured out how to add one more inch of stroke (to 4 ⅛ inches) instead; they did need to create a different crankshaft, a new block with greater deck height, and longer connecting rods and pushrods; but everything else would be the same.
 The 225 cubic inch version joined the development program around a week after the 170, in April 1958.

-At that time, engines were given a single-letter code name (A for small-block V8s, B for big-block V8s, RB for raised-deck big-block V8s); the new six was coded G, but with this change, with complete disregard for consistency, they changed it to RG for the regular stroke and LG for the long stroke.
+At that time, engines were given a code name (A for small-block V8s, LB for big-block V8s, RB for raised-deck big-block V8s); the new six was coded RG for the raised stroke and LG for the low stroke.

 The next step was for Paul Ackerman, head of Engineering, to weigh three proposals for the Valiant and for replacing the flat-head six.
 Two of those required the company to create new four-cylinder and new six cylinder engines, and one called for the one slant six in two sizes.
 It was probably a no-brainer in 1958; on the same day, April 16, Ackerman gave the go-ahead to the slant six, without any four-cylinder.